What is Mask¶

 Advantages of Mask¶

-Mask stores content seperately in columns of database tables - not as XML (Flexform)
+Mask stores content separately in columns of database tables - not as XML (Flexform)

 Flexform is a technique to define sheets and TCA fields inside a specified XML definition.
 It was originally invented back in the days for TemplaVoilà!.
 Then it gained popularity in other areas like extension plugin configuration, because it was easy to define a bunch of fields without worrying about SQL column definitions (besides the one needed for the flexform itself).